-Note that we could be also interested in a model $\lam=\pet$, in which case these couplings merge in a single one.
-We will address this after the extraction of the $\beta$-function.

 Another important issue is the following: the choice of modifying the covariance of the theory using a kinetic term as $\sum_{\xi} Z_\xi \Tr_2 (p^{2 \xi} \phi^2) + \mu \Tr_2 (\phi^2)$ make computations lengthier.
-Indeed, the analysis of the amplitude could be made easier by keeping a kinetic term as $ Z_b \Tr_2 (p^{2 b} \phi^2) + \mu \Tr_2 (\phi^2)$ and let the extra term $ Z_a \Tr_2 (p^{2 a} \phi^2) $ in the interaction part.
+Indeed, the analysis of the amplitude could be made easier by keeping a kinetic term as $ Z_b \Tr_2 (p^{2 b} \phi^2) + \mu \Tr_2 (\phi^2)$ and let the extra term $ Z_a \Tr_2 (p^{2 a} \phi^2) $ to be part of the interaction.
 This makes the covariance much simpler.
-We will show that both model share the same power counting and the renormalization analysis applies equally well on both.
+We will show that both models share the same power counting and the renormalization analysis applies equally well on both.
 The $\beta$-function will be computed with the second kind of models (with simpler covariance).